kumuluz/kumuluzee-discovery/README.md

 defined with the configuration key `kumuluzee.env`.
 If the configuration key is not present, value is set to `dev`.
 - version: service version or NPM version range.
 Default value is "*", which resolves to the highest deployed version (see chapter [NPM-like versioning](#npm-versioning)).
-- accessType: controls, which URL gets injected.
+- accessType: defines, which URL gets injected.
 Supported values are `AccessType.GATEWAY` and `AccessType.DIRECT`.
 Default is `AccessType.GATEWAY`.
-See chapter [Access Types](#access-types) for more information.
+See section [Access Types](#access-types) for more information.

 Injection is supported for the following field types: